-In the “very interesting” category comes this video concerning the famous Jewish Rabbi, Yitzchak Kaduri.
+In the “very interesting” category comes this prophecy by the famous Jewish Rabbi, Yitzchak Kaduri.

 During his final years on Earth, Rabbi Kaduri’s thoughts were centered on the coming of the One who would redeem Israel.
 The Rabbi passed on in January of 2006.

-Very interesting . . .
-AND 2006 is the same year Ariel Sharon was declared to be incapacitated – serious medical problems began in January, the same month Rabbi Kaduri died.
+Very interesting … AND 2006 is the same year Ariel Sharon was declared to be incapacitated: serious medical problems began in January, the very month Rabbi Kaduri died.